-The intent of the competition is to bring together a number of the best high school, post-secondary students, apprentices and other training program young people, to showcase each person's skills and knowledge in the skilled trades and technologies in our province.
-There are two competition categories – secondary (high school students) and post-secondary (SIAST students, apprentices and other training facility students).
+The intent of the competition is to bring together a number of the best high school, post-secondary students, apprentices and other training program young people, to showcase each person's skills and knowledge in skilled trades and technologies in our province.
+There are two competition categories – secondary (high school students) and post-secondary (Saskatchewan Polytechnic students, apprentices and other training facility students).

 The competition provides a venue for youth in our province to compete against other Saskatchewan youth at a skilled trade or technology that they have been working on during the year.

 The reason for showcasing each category of competitor is to promote each individual as a possible employee for companies and industries in Saskatchewan and to encourage them to complete their course work or apprenticeship.
-For high school students the showcasing is to encourage each person to possibly choose their choice of skilled trades and technologies training as a future career.
+For high school students the showcasing is to encourage each person to possibly choose their area of skilled trades and technologies training for a future career.
 This is Saskatchewan's future workforce!